-Slowly, we are recognizing the tremendous economic benefits of protecting our natural assets.
-Outdoor recreation is a multi-billion dollar industry in New Mexico.
+Slowly, New Mexico is recognizing the tremendous benefits of protecting our natural assets, like our wildlife.
+Outdoor recreation is now a multi-billion dollar industry in New Mexico.
 Economic studies show that more than $1 billion annually is spent directly on wildlife-associated recreation, and an additional $1 billion is spent on non-wildlife related outdoor activities such as hiking, camping, and skiing.
-The recent creation of the Division of Outdoor Recreation by the Lujan Grisham administration is an impressive step toward leveraging this industry and generate jobs in a way that protects what makes our state unique.
-The division includes the first-ever Outdoor Equity Fund that ensures New Mexico’s youth experience the land their culture is tied to.
+The establishment of one of the West’s first state outdoor recreation divisions is an impressive step toward leveraging this industry and generating jobs in a way that protects what makes our state unique.
+The division includes the first-ever Outdoor Equity Fund that ensures New Mexico’s youth experience the land their culture is tied to while also providing opportunities to boost rural economies.

 Related Votes for Wildlife & Habitat Conservation